nicholasmanha/assist-reverse-search/README.md

 ```bash
 python main.py --university="University of California, Berkeley" --major="Computer Science, Lower Division B.A." --course="MATH 54"
 ```
 Each argument needs to be copied from the assist website.
 The above example was from 2021-2022 academic year on assist.
+PDFs of the agreements are downloaded to the "outputs" folder in the "articulation_downloader" folder.
+A CSV file is put into the "sheets" folder within the "outputs" folder.
 ## Prerequisites
 requests,
 PyMuPDF,